vesuxyz/docs/blog/2024-11-18-4-months-review/index.md

 ## Summary

-Vesu has been live for more than four months and has grown to the fourth-largest DeFi protocol on Starknet.
+Vesu has been live for over four months and has grown to the fourth-largest DeFi protocol on Starknet.
 Time for a recap!

 In this blog post, we will review the past four months of lending and borrowing activity on Vesu markets and the performance of the autonomous lending pools.